Neretva: Sections

-The second section begins from the confluence of the Neretva and the Rama between Konjic and Jablanica where the Neretva suddenly takes almost 180° degrees turn toward east-southeast and flows the short leg before reaches town of Jablanica, from which point turns again toward south.
-From Jablanica, the Neretva enters third and the largest canyon on its course, running through the steep slopes mountains of Prenj, Čvrsnica and Čabulja reaching 800–1200 m in depth.
+The second section begins from the confluence of the Neretva and the Rama between Konjic and Jablanica where the Neretva suddenly takes 180-degree turn toward east-southeast and flows a short stretch before it reaches the town of Jablanica, from which point turns again toward south.
+From Jablanica, the Neretva enters third and the largest canyon on its course, running through the steep slopes of the mountains of Prenj, Čvrsnica and Čabulja reaching 800–1200 m in depth.
 Three hydroelectric dams operate between Jablanica and Mostar.

 When the Neretva expands for the second and final time, it reaches its third section.
 This area is often colloquially called the "Bosnian and Herzegovinian California".
 The last 30 km of its course forms wide alluvial delta, before the river empties into the Adriatic Sea.